 Add the chicken breast fillets to the remaining chili sauce and stir well to coat.
 Cover and refrigerate for 1 hour.

 Mix together the flour and salt.
 Remove the chicken breasts from the chili oil and shake off any excess.
-Lightly dredge the breast, one at a time, in the flour-salt mixture.
+Lightly dredge the breasts, one at a time, in the flour-salt mixture.

 Once you're ready to cook the chicken, heat a medium-sized nonstick pan with a little vegetable or canola oil.
-Pan-fry the chicken breasts for several minutes on each side until cooked through.
+Pan-fry the chicken breasts for several minutes on each side until cooked through -- internal temperature will register 165 degrees F.

 Spread mayonnaise on the hamburger buns.
 Line the bottom of the bun with romaine lettuce, add a chicken breast, provolone cheese and then spoon on some of the remaining chili sauce.
 Serve immediately with a fresh green salad to cool the palate.